Temperatures across the province are increasing.

-Everyone is at risk of heat-illnesses during extreme temperatures.
-However, social housing tenants are at increased risk because they often have fewer resources.
+Everyone is at risk of heat-related illnesses during extreme temperatures.
+Social housing tenants and those experiencing homelessness are at increased risk because they often have fewer resources.

 - Infants and young children